 A collaborative team within Johnson & Wales agreed on a risky but brilliant solution: launch a smaller site with the proper brand presentation on an extremely aggressive schedule, then rebuild the entire site afterward in a more relaxed timeframe.
 They then searched for a partner who offered creative and technical expertise, as well as the capacity to deliver on such a short timeline.

-mStoner stepped up to the plate, working with Director of Digital Communications Cameron Watson and the Johnson & Wales team to triage the priorities for the site, manage stakeholders’ expectations, and create a schedule everyone could stick to in order to launch the new site within five months.
+mStoner stepped up to the plate, working with the former Johnson & Wales Director of Digital Communications and the Johnson & Wales team to triage the priorities for the site, manage stakeholders’ expectations, and create a schedule everyone could stick to in order to launch the new site within five months.

 After many late nights and weekends, and heavy lifting from Johnson & Wales’ IT and Marketing Communications departments, the team delivered a 150-page, recruitment-focused, mobile-ready site that hit the deadline.